General information and tips for prospective fellowship applicants

 • Undergraduate and graduate students may apply.

-• Applicants cannot be fully funded for tuition, fees, and books and equivalent.
+• Applicants cannot be fully funded for tuition, fees, and books and equivalents.

 • Award amount- $1,000-$15,000, application due in May.